ministryofjustice/laa-secure-document-storage-api/docs/client_configurations.md

 ### Remove production client

-As a maintainer of the SDS API service, I want to remove a client that no longer has access to the service.
+As a maintainer of the SDS API service, I want to remove an application that no longer has access to the service.

-1. Find the client config file named after the client in `clientconfigs` and remove it.
+1. Find the application config file named after the application_oid in `clientconfigs` and remove it.

 2. Commit and push the change.